 Be a high school graduate or possess equivalence per POST rule 1110-2-.03(1)(c).

 Provide two fully completed FD258 Applicant Fingerprint Cards for submission to the Tennessee Bureau Of Investigation per POST rule 1110-5-.01(1)(b).

 Possess a valid driver license.
 If selected, out of state applicants must obtain a Tennessee driver license upon graduation from the academy (T.C.A.
 55-50-304).

-The entry level salary for the position of Trooper Cadets entering the Academy is $3,345.00 per month.
-Upon successful completion of training at the Academy and commissioning as a law enforcement officer, a Trooper's salary will increase to $3,690.00 per month.
-With regular pay increases, a Trooper can earn $65,808.00 per year after 10 years of service, under the current pay structure.
+The entry level salary for the position of trooper cadets entering the academy is $3,479 per month.
+Upon successful completion of the training academy and commissioning as a law enforcement officer, a trooper’s salary will increase to $3,838.00 per month.
+With regular pay increases, a trooper can earn $65,808.00 per year after 10 years of service under the current pay structure.
 A later cadet’s salary is $3,838.00 per month.
 Upon successful completion of the training academy and commissioning as a law enforcement officer, a trooper’s salary increases to $4,011.00 after graduation.

 Click here to review state employee benefits put together by the Department of Human Resources.

 Throughout the 16 week training, recruits will participate in classes on the following subjects:

 If selected and preferred qualifications are met to attend the lateral training class, you must attend the 10 weeks of military-style training at the Training Center.